Roy Radin: Career

 Radin expanded his shows to concentrate not only on comedy revues but also musical acts largely consisting of fading 1950s and 1960s performers.
 The performances were often in poorly equipped high school auditoriums and gymnasiums requiring lengthy bus rides.
-Musical performers included The Ink Spots, The Drifters, Eddie Fisher, The Ronettes, Dick Haymes, Barbara McNair, Tiny Tim, The Serendipity Singers, The Shirelles, The Marvelettes and Danny & the Juniors.
+Musical performers included The Ink Spots, The Drifters, Eddie Fisher, Johnnie Ray, The Ronettes, Dick Haymes, Jaye P. Morgan,Barbara McNair, Tiny Tim, The Serendipity Singers, The Shirelles, The Marvelettes and Danny & the Juniors.

 In April 1980, actress Melonie Haller claimed that she had been beaten and raped during a party hosted by Radin at his Southampton, New York home, and that the events had been filmed.
 Radin countered that Haller had willingly taken part in sadomasochistic sex games.
 He was charged with menacing Haller, criminal possession of LSD and cocaine, and illegal possession of a handgun.
 Radin pleaded guilty to the weapon possession and the other charges were dropped.
 He was fined $1,000 and given three years' probation on the weapons charge.
 Businessman Robert McKeage IV, also in attendance at the party, plead guilty to assaulting Haller and was sentenced to 30 days in jail.
 The cameraman of the alleged sex tape was later found shot dead with his girlfriend.

 In October 1980, Radin was questioned by the police about the murder of his acquaintance Ronald Sisman, a drug dealer.
 Shortly thereafter, Radin came into contact with law enforcement again when, on the day of his second wedding in 1981 (which was also attended by the notorious sadomasochistic art dealer Andrew Crispo), he was accused of sexually assaulting a woman in his luxury villa, Ocean Castle.
 During a search of his home, the police seized drugs, but due to a lack of witnesses, he was not convicted of the alleged sexual assault.
 The following year, Radin, who was heavily addicted to drugs, was facing financial ruin and his marriage had fallen apart.
 In February 1983, he was questioned again by the police about a possible connection to the alleged cult of serial killer David Berkowitz.